Ladies and gentlemen, do we really want to live in a country where men cannot pick up men?

 United States and world history are filled with examples of regional suspicions, misconceptions, and antagonisms.

-topics commonly studied in world geography are influenced by the perceptions that people of different nations.
+World to conflict and cooperation, topics commonly studied in world geography, are influenced by the perceptions that people of different nations.

 I remember this now.

-What happened was the people would go into this course and they'd be told a sport of point at a spot on a map and then explain how they felt about it.
+What happened was that people would go into this course and they'd be told to point at a spot on a map and then explain how they felt about it.

 And this was used to determine who was racist and sexist and bigoted and homophobic and all these things.